adrian-gomez/swaggard/README.md

 ### Controllers

 - `@tag name` This is used to indicate under what `name` tag this controller needs to be grouped.
-If not provided it will use the full controller class name.
+If not provided and Con.ignore_untagged_controllers = true it will use the full controller class name.
 - `@query_parameter [type] name` This is used to indicate that your action receives the `name` parameter of `type` on the query string.
 - `@body_parameter [type] name` This is used to indicate that your action receives the `name` parameter of `type` on the body.
 - `@response_class type` This is used to indicate that your action returns a response of `type`.